TomographyLab/DockerImage/README.md

 ## Quick start
 - Clone this repository
 - Make `run.sh` executable
+- Make all scripts in folder `scripts/` executable
 - From within the main folder, fire up a terminal and execute `sh run.sh` or just `./run.sh`
 - Hopefully, the image will be built and a (self destructive) container will start right away.
 - The process will start a `jupyter` server, which you may access from a browser of your host computer at: